ibm-cloud-docs/cephaas/host_mapping_view.md

 A successful response displays a list all the volume mapping for the host.

+The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
+It is in the URL form.
+For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}/v1`.
+You can set the URL once and then not have to add it for every command.
+For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).

 ### View details of a single volume mapping for a host with the API